 Maruti Wagon R Electric car Price expectation

-The Maruti Wagon R electric car, with a real-world range of 130-180 km/charge and DC fast-charging capability (80% capacity achieved in an hour) is expected to be launched in the first half of 2021 at under INR 10 lakh (ex-showroom).
-The cost of the vehicle will come down if a localization program is pursued aggressively and EV-type Li-ion batteries are made at Suzuki’s new battery plant in Gujarat.
+The Maruti Wagon R EV, with a real-world range of 130-180 km/charge and DC fast-charging capability (80% capacity achieved in an hour), was expected to be launched in the first half of 2021 at under INR 10 lakh (ex-showroom).
+The cost of the vehicle was expected to come down if a localization program was pursued aggressively and EV-type Li-ion batteries were made at Suzuki’s new battery plant in Gujarat.
 The plant which will specialize in batteries for hybrid cars, is being currently built, in partnership with Toshiba Corporation and Denso Corporation, and will be inaugurated in a few months.

 Range & Specifications